dell/omnia/docs/source/Overview/SupportMatrix/OperatingSystems/Rocky.rst

 Rocky Linux
 =============

-.. caution:: **THE Rocky Linux LINUX OS VERSION ON THE CLUSTER WILL BE UPGRADED TO THE LATEST 8.x VERSION AVAILABLE IRRESPECTIVE OF THE PROVISION_OS_VERSION PROVIDED IN PROVISION_CONFIG.YML.**
+.. caution:: **THE ROCKY LINUX OS VERSION ON THE CLUSTER WILL BE UPGRADED TO THE LATEST 8.x VERSION AVAILABLE IRRESPECTIVE OF THE PROVISION_OS_VERSION PROVIDED IN PROVISION_CONFIG.YML.**

 +------------+---------------+---------------+
 | OS Version | Control Plane | Cluster Nodes |